MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>Global approach</b> </summary>evolution forecast</details>

-<details><summary> <b>Details of approach</b> </summary>estimation of the impact on the epidemic's transmission by travel reduction outside of China, through: the number of reported cases, the probability of a major epidemic, the time delay to a major epidemic</details>
+<details><summary> <b>Details of approach</b> </summary>estimation of the impact on the epidemic's transmission by travel reduction outside of China with a counterfactual model and through: the number of reported cases, the probability of a major epidemic, the time delay to a major epidemic</details>

 <details><summary> <b>Outputs</b> </summary>estimation of the number of reported cases, the probability of a major epidemic and the time delay to a major epidemic</details>

-<details><summary> <b>How intervention strategies are modelled</b> </summary>success of the isolation strategy modelled though three different constant values of R0; three rates of contact tracing implied in the computation of the probability of a major epidemic</details>
+<details><summary> <b>How intervention strategies are modelled</b> </summary>evaluation of the success of isolation strategy modelled though three different constant values of R0; three rates of contact tracing implied in the computation of the probability of a major epidemic</details>

 <details><summary> <b>Additional Assumptions</b> </summary>number of secondary infected by a single primary case $\sim$ negative binomial distribution</details>